Mastering the Art of Java Class Loaders: A Beginner’s Guide

 The essential Java libraries that make up the JVM, such as Java.
 Lang and Java.
 The bootstrap class loader loads util packages.

 The extension class loader loads libraries installed in the Java extension directory (typically, $JAVA_HOME/lib/ext).
-The classpath, a list of folders and JAR files containing class files, specifies the class files that the system class loader will load.
+The classpath, a list of folders and JAR files containing class files, specifies the class files the system class loader will load.

 How do Java Class Loaders Work?